 CHUNKY BUT LIGHT

-For A/W 20-21 the well-known Spanish footwear brand Pons Quintana announc the return of biker and equestrian boots in both everyday and formal styles.
+For A/W 20-21, the well-known Spanish footwear brand Pons Quintana is announcing the return of biker and equestrian boots in both everyday and formal styles.
 The booties category keeps expanding stylistically, but is unified by a blend of elegance, comfort and quality.
 The brand is putting its mark on the chunky footwear trend, creating increasingly light models with detail and flexible soles.
 Square toes return, and there will be a new line of the British moccasins.
 Expect whimsical prints, such as coconuts and lizards, and surprises in terms of color.

 www.ponsquintana.com